 Normally the colors of the Dots will be the same color as the price.
 But if this option is checked, the color of the Dots (if Dot leaders are in use) will match the color of the food item name.
 This can create a dramatic presentation for the price if the price font color is different than the food item name font color.

-Normal price placements, sets the amount of space between prices if more than one price is being used for a food item.
-(To use more than one price, simply enter your prices separated by a semi-colon, as in
+Normal Price Placement, this value sets the total amount of space that will be used for each price column if more than one price is being used for the item.
+In effect, it evenly spreads out the right justifed prices of the item by allocating a set width per price column.
+(To use more than one price, simply enter your prices for the item separated by a semicolon, as in

-10.95;12.95;15.95.) iMenuPro will then effectively right justify the prices on the same line with the proper spacing so they line up from item to item.
-For example, if you want 1 inch between prices enter
+10.95;12.95;15.95. iMenuPro will then right justify the prices on the same line with proper spacing so they line up in price columns.)

 At any time, click the